zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-utilities.md

 ### IncludeEFU

-The standard EF Include is really really slow to use.
-They reason is that it cross joins the child records against the parent which means you load a significant amount of duplicate data.
-This means more data to transfer, more data to parse, more memory etc etc.
+The standard EF Include is slow to use.
+The reason is that it cross joins the child records against the parent which means you load a significant amount of duplicate data.
+It means more data to transfer, more data to parse, more memory etc.

-Include EFU on the other hand runs two parallel queries and stitch the data toghether in memory.
+Include EFU, on the other hand, runs two parallel queries and stitch the data together in memory.

 {% include template-example.html %}
 {% highlight csharp %}